samrevanoor/jeopardy/README.md

 - After a *lot* of trial and error, figuring out my timers!
 - I realized I had chosen the "slim" version of jQuery and switched over to the minified one, and all of my animation issues disappeared!
 - Coming up with all of the trivia questions on my own (this took a long time ...)
+- Working with classes, jQuery and CSS to indicate that a particular question had already been answered
+- Learning how to use jQuery animations
+- Learning how to manipulate audio using jQuery
 <br>

 -------